 The age of aprons and Lister’s Towels (1850-1900s)

 Back in the mid-1800s, women developed different methods to collect the menstrual blood.
-One such was using an apron, which was not a comfortable option.
+One such period products used was created using an apron, which was not a comfortable option.
 The apron used to get heavy and smelly.
 It also affected women’s menstrual and intimate hygiene.

 Due to this awareness, the late 1800s witnessed the arrival of the first disposable pad to enter the market.
 They were called Lister’s Towels created by Johnson & Johnson.* However, the pads were only limited to the American market.